Training & Education

 Corrections Officers Academy

-This 400-hour academy is designed to provide training for employees whose primary job functions are to facilitate the custody, safety and security of adults in jails.
+The Corrections Officers Academy (COA) is Washington State’s mandated training academy for all entry-level corrections officers.
+This 400-hour academy is designed to provide training for employees whose primary job functions are to facilitate the custody, safety, and security of adults in jails.
 The COA provides participants with the basic knowledge and skills needed for safe and effective service.
 Training Coordinators act as coaches and mentors to individuals and the group as a whole.
-Professionalism and decorum are encouraged for officers to develop pride and ownership of conduct.
+Professionalism and decorum are encouraged to foster officers’ pride and ownership of conduct.
 Students are also organized into teams with Team Leaders serving to enhance group performance.

 WSCJTC